Annex 5.1 - Specificities for associations

 Specificities and recommended adaptations for an association:

-It is recommended to adapt messages to the associative context, to align with values, functioning and the diversity of profiles involved:
+It is recommended to adapt the messages to the associative context, to align with values, functioning and the diversity of profiles involved:

 Stakeholder engagement steps: criterion J1